arnavdhar07/packAI/README.md

 The application will:

-1. Monitor the Google Drive folder for new files
+1. Monitor Google Drive folder and/or Gmail account for new data
-2. When a new file is detected, extract its content
+2. When new data is detected (file or email), extract its content
-3. Use GPT to create a structured event from the content
+3. Create a basic event (event_id, source, timestamp, subscribed_agents) - event_type and details are empty
 4. Save the event to the events spreadsheet
-5. If the event is subscribed to the property management agent, process it:
+5. Property management agent processes the event:
+   - Analyzes content to determine event_type and details
+   - Updates event in spreadsheet with event_type and details
-   - Determine repair type
+   - Determines repair type (if maintenance issue)
-   - Select appropriate maintenance company
+   - Selects appropriate maintenance company
-   - Generate emails (to property manager, maintenance company, and tenant)
+   - Generates emails (to property manager, maintenance company, and tenant)
 6. Save all actions to a case file

 ### Case Files